I Corps (United States): War on terrorism

 On 4 February 2004, the I Corps forward headquarters deployed to Iraq.
 The element, called Task Force Olympia, deployed to Mosul, Iraq in January 2004, where it assumed its mission from the 101st Airborne Division to form a headquarters to exercise command and control of all coalition and Iraqi forces in northern Iraq.
 It coordinated the efforts of both of the active Stryker Brigade Combat Teams, attached engineers, civil affairs, signal, and other supporting units as well as Iraqi security forces, eventually numbering more than 12,000.
 The Iraqi security forces included four Civil Defense Corps battalions, three Border Police battalions, several thousand members of the Iraq Facility Protection Security Forces and an Armed Forces battalion.
 After more than a year in Iraq, the corps forward headquarters handed over responsibility for northern Iraq to the soldiers of Task Force Freedom and 11th Armored Cavalry Regiment in February 2005.

 In 2008, it was announced that the I Corps was to deploy to Iraq in 2009, to replace XVIII Airborne Corps in support of Operation Iraqi Freedom.
 Soldiers of the corps trained for a year in preparation for the deployment, which began on 9 April 2009.
 The I Corps filled the role of Multi-National Corps - Iraq at Al-Faw Palace.
 In January 2010, Multi-National Corps - Iraq integrated with Multi-National Forces - Iraq (MNF-I) and Multi-National Security Transition Command – Iraq (MNSTC-I) to form United States Forces - Iraq (USF-I).
 Over its one-year deployment, the corps oversaw the responsible drawdown of major components of US Forces in Iraq.
 I Corps returned from Iraq in March 2010 following their RIP/TOA with the III Corps.

 The I Corps headquarters deployed to Afghanistan to serve as the headquarters of the International Security Assistance Force Joint Command (IJC) for a period of one year.
 The commander of the I Corps, Lieutenant General Curtis Scaparrotti, served concurrently as the commander of the International Security Assistance Force Joint Command and Deputy Commander, U.S. Forces – Afghanistan from 11 July 2011 to 11 July 2012.

-Asia-Pacific Shift
+Asia-Pacific shift

 The I Corps shifted its mission to the Asia-Pacific region in mid-2012.
 The I Corps Commander Lt.
 Gen. Robert Brown announced this Pacific Rim rebalance during his Change-of-Command Ceremony at Joint Base Lewis-McChord.
 In late 2011, President Barack Obama and Secretary of Defense Leon Panetta signaled the Asia-Pacific pivot and made several trips to the region.
 The Pacific Rim Rebalance will involve several combined and joint military exercises in Japan, South Korea, Thailand, Philippines, and Australia.
 Part of the I Corps' objectives for these exercises will be Joint Task Force certification in support of United States Pacific Command missions.
+As part of the Army Transformation Initiative in late 2025, the Army consolidated oversight of Indo-Pacific forces.
+This included the reassignment of the 4th Infantry Division to I Corps to synchronize logistics and modernization efforts west of the International Date Line.